 The pass has something for everyone: animals lovers, history buffs, sports fanatics, and science geeks alike.

+And it’s really easy to use the pass during just a weekend in Atlanta.
 Check out my itinerary for spending a weekend with the Atlanta CityPASS here.

-Top 5 Reasons to Use Atlanta CityPASS
+4 Reasons to Use Atlanta CityPASS

 1. You get to save on Atlanta’s best attractions.

-The CityPASS admits you to some of the city’s top attractions.
+The Atlanta CityPASS admits you to some of the city’s top attractions.
 These are the top things to do in Atlanta, which you were probably already planning on visiting!

 2. The admission savings are huge.